rossbruniges/content.ross-eats.co.uk/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 If you are a bilingual speaker of English and another language and an avid user of YARPP, I would love to talk to you about localizing YARPP!
 Localizing YARPP can be pretty easy using [the Codestyling Localization plugin](http://www.code-styling.de/english/development/wordpress-plugin-codestyling-localization-en).
 Please [contact me](mailto:yarpp@mitcho.com) *first* before translating to make sure noone else is working on your language.
 Thanks!

 == Changelog ==

+= 4.0.4 =
+* [Bugfix](https://wordpress.org/support/topic/yarp-403-breaks-paginated-posts): 4.0.3 broke some paginated post displays
+* [Bugfix](https://wordpress.org/support/topic/custom-post-type-support-on-widget): custom post type support was not working properly in widget displays
+* Bugfix: widget control JS was not working right when first adding a widget
+* Added ability to set widget-specific heading for the thumbnails view, [by request](https://wordpress.org/support/topic/yarpp-on-pages-in-sidebar-even-when-turned-off-in-settings)
+* Added the filter `yarpp_results`
+* Localizations:
+	* Updated French localization and stopword list
+	* Added Slovenian (`sl_SI`) localization by [Silvo Katalenić](http://www.twitter.com/silvoslaf)
+* Bugfix: forces the DB Cache Reloaded (Fix) plugins to flush when necessary

+= 4.0.3 =
+* Bugfix: on sites where custom templates are not available, the "thumbnails" display option would get reset when visiting the YARPP settings page
+* [Bugfix](http://wordpress.org/support/topic/yarpp-css-is-delayed-or-doesnt-load): the CSS for YARPP's thumbnails display would load at the foot of the page, and therefore would cause some style-flashing.
+This is fixed for automatic includes, but not for widgets or manual calls.
+* Restoration of the `$post` global after YARPP is now more robust.
+Fixes the display of incorrect metadata on some complex themes.
+* YARPP template files no longer recognize `Template Name` fields in their headers, instead using `YARPP Template`.
+This is to avoid confusion with regular page templates.
+* Added "Related Posts" meta box to other "auto display" post types
+* Updated Polish localization

 = 4.0.2 =
 * [Bugfix](http://wordpress.org/support/topic/yarpp-doesnt-update-suggestions-with-older-posts): cache should be cleared when the "show only previous posts?" option is changed